-Trade union activity is activity carried out with the employer’s agreement or outside working hours.
+Trade union activity is either agreed with your employer or takes place outside your work hours.

-Check with your employer or union if you can take part in trade union activities during your usual work hours and whether your employer will still pay you for these hours.
+Check with your employer or union if you can take part in trade union activities during your normal work hours and if your employer will still pay you for these hours.

-Other laws governing trade unions and trade union disputes
+The following laws govern trade unions and trade union disputes:

 You can read more about what unions do and joining a union on the Irish Congress of Trade Unions (ICTU) website.